cph-cachet/carp.sensing-flutter/packages/carp_movesense_package/README.md

 See the `carp_mobile_sensing` [wiki](https://github.com/cph-cachet/carp.sensing-flutter/wiki) for further documentation, particularly on available [measure types](https://github.com/cph-cachet/carp.sensing-flutter/wiki/A.-Measure-Types).
 See the [CARP Mobile Sensing App](https://github.com/cph-cachet/carp.sensing-flutter/tree/master/apps/carp_mobile_sensing_app) for an example of how to build a mobile sensing app in Flutter.
-This demo app also includes support for this Polar sampling package.

 For Flutter plugins for other CARP products, see [CARP Mobile Sensing in Flutter](https://github.com/cph-cachet/carp.sensing-flutter).

-If you are interested in writing your own sampling packages for CARP, see the description on how to [extend](https://github.com/cph-cachet/carp.sensing-flutter/wiki/4.-Extending-CARP-Mobile-Sensing) CARP on the wiki.
+If you are interested in writing your own sampling packages for CARP, see the description on how to [extend](https://github.com/cph-cachet/carp.sensing-flutter/wiki/5.-Extending-CARP-Mobile-Sensing#Adding-New-Sampling-Capabilities) CARP on the wiki.

 ## Installing